Improving wet infrastructure North Head

 Future-proofing Amstelmeer basin and Oostoever pumping station

 The package of measures is an investment to improve fish migration.
 An additional effect is that we increase the future resilience of the Amstelmeerboezem.
 In the current situation the Amstelmeer basin drains into the Wadden Sea via the Eastern Bank sluice.
 This makes use of gravity; the water flows into the Wadden Sea when the water on the tidal flats is lower than in the storage basin.
-There is no pumping station that actively pumps out water.
+There is currently no pumping station that actively pumps out water from the Amstelmeer storage basin.

-At the moment there is no need for this either.
-In the longer term this is going to change.
-Rising sea levels will reduce the possibility of draining water under free fall.
-At the same time, the amount of water to be drained off is increasing due to more and more intense rainfall.
+Right now, there is no need for this either.
+In the longer term, this is going to change.
+Rising sea levels will reduce the possibility of discharging water under free fall.
+At the same time, the amount of water to be discharged is increasing due to more and more intense rainfall.
 This increases the risk of flooding or relatively brackish water from the Balgzand Canal will have to be drained into the Schermerboezem in overflow situations.
 This is a risk to keeping fresh water sufficiently available to prevent salinization.
 With the new pumping station to be built and the accompanying measures, we are responding to these future risks of flooding and salinization.
-The automated water management system will also provide better control possibilities, so that fresh water can be used more economically.
+The automated water management system also provides better control possibilities, so that fresh water can be used more economically.

-The pumping station will be built to the west of Spuisluis Oostoever and will have a fish passage that will allow fish to pass both ways on the wadden dike.
+The pumping station will be built west of Spuisluis Oostoever and will have a fish passage that allows fish to migrate in both directions.

 Planning

-The North Head project is divided into three phases: Exploration, Plan Development and Realization.
-The project is currently in the exploration phase.
-In this start-up phase, we examine the best solution for each measure; the so-called preferred alternative.
-Where necessary, we are conducting research.
+The North Head project is divided into three phases: exploration, plan development and realization.
+The project is currently in the realization phase.
+In this one, work is underway to implement the measures.

 East Bank Pumping Station is the last part of the project to be implemented.
-Completion is scheduled for the end of 2027.
+Completion is scheduled for the end of 2028.
 The design of the pumping station, created by architectural firm KBNG, is ready.
-Preparations for tendering for construction are underway.
+Preparations for the construction tender are complete and successfully licensed.

 Permits

-Four parties are financing the 'Improving wet infrastructure Noordkop' project, namely the Wadden Fund, province of North Holland, Rijkswaterstaat and HHNK.
-Therefore, we are working intensively with these parties and coordination and justification of the projects to these financiers is crucial.
-Within the project there is contact with stakeholders such as the municipalities of Den Helder and Hollands Kroon, the LTO, Landschap Noord-Holland, and professional and sport fisheries.
+The following parties are funding the 'Improving wet infrastructure Noordkop' project: the Wadden Fund, Province of North Holland, Ministry of Infrastructure and Water Management.
+Therefore, we are working intensively with these parties and coordination and justification of the projects to these funders is crucial.
+Within the project there is contact with stakeholders such as the municipalities, the Agriculture and Horticulture Organization, Landschap Noord-Holland and professional and sport fishing.

 The Noordkop project is part of Ruim Baan voor Vissen 2: a collaboration of the four northern water boards, Van Hall Larenstein and the Waddenfonds.
 This cooperation is aimed at improving fish migration routes and restoring the ecological relationship between Wadden Sea and the hinterland.